PRWoodworth/AdventOfCode2021/README.md

 # AdventOfCode2021

-Started somewhat late on this, (12/2), so my solutions for Days 1 and 2 are very much late.
+Started somewhat late on this, (12/2), so my solutions for the first few days are relatively late.